SinithH/uno/doc/articles/faq.md

 Uno Platform-based applications on iOS and Android are no different than any other Xamarin-based applications.
 See [the details here](https://docs.microsoft.com/en-us/xamarin/cross-platform/app-fundamentals/building-cross-platform-applications/understanding-the-xamarin-mobile-platform).

 ## How does my Uno platform code run on the web?
 On the Web, the application is built using the standard .NET tooling.
-The application is then transformed into a static website though the [Uno Web Boostrapper](https://github.com/unoplatform/uno.Wasm.Bootstrap), which uses [mono-wasm](https://github.com/mono/mono/tree/master/sdks/wasm) to run the C# code in the browser.
+The application is then transformed into a static website through the [Uno Web Boostrapper](https://github.com/unoplatform/uno.Wasm.Bootstrap), which uses [mono-wasm](https://github.com/mono/mono/tree/master/sdks/wasm) to run the C# code in the browser.

 ## Is WebAssembly supported in all browsers?
 WebAssembly is supported in 4 major browser engines, see the [WebAssembly official site](https://webassembly.org/roadmap/) for more details.